fieldtrip/website/tutorial/epilepsy.md

 ## Case 1

 _Male, age 9.
-Right parietal Glioma with parietal extended lesionectomy.
+Right parietal Glioma with epilepsy.
 Corticography also showed interictal discharges in the frontal lobe, though seizures were of parietal origin.
-Following the MEG, was operated and is now seizure free and off medication._
+Following the MEG, was operated in the right parietal area and is now partially seizure free._

 MEG data were recorded at [Aston Brain Centre](http://www.aston.ac.uk/lhs/research/centres-facilities/brain-centre/) (ABC) using both a 275-channel CTF system and using an Elekta 306-channel system.
 This case report and the data are kindly provided by Professor [Stefano Seri](<https://research.aston.ac.uk/portal/en/persons/stefano-seri(448f2383-5cc6-48b7-ae19-f599c6e69c58).html>).
 The data has been clinically analysed by the staff of ABC using the software accompanying the MEG system.
 The FieldTrip analysis demonstrated here is only for educational purposes.